Skip to main content

 Eosinophilic esophagitis

 For eosinophilic esophagitis, the typical Dupixent dosage for adults is 300 mg injected once weekly.
-This is based on having a body weight 40 kg (88 lbs) or more.
-If you weigh less than 40 kg, you may be told to inject Dupixent every other week.
+This is based on having a body weight of 40 kg (88 lbs) or more.
+If you weigh less than 40 kg, you may inject Dupixent once every other week.
 No loading dose is required.

-For prurigo nodularis, the typical Dupixent dosage for adults is 600 mg, given as two 300 mg doses.
+For prurigo nodularis, chronic spontaneous urticaria, and bullous pemphigoid (skin conditions that cause chronic hives or itchy skin bumps and blisters), the typical Dupixent dosage for adults is 600 mg, given as two 300 mg doses.
 This is followed by a maintenance dosage of 300 mg injected every other week.

 What’s the typical Dupixent dosage for children?